 Key Factors to Consider

-- France have recorded just a single clean sheet in any of their previous 10 contests across all formats.
+- Los Blancos have also recorded just a pair of clean sheets from any of their previous 12 matchups across all formats.

 Verdict: Both teams to score